-As you continue your journey westward from Grants, New Mexico on Route 66, you’ll head on out to through several small villages including Milan, Bluewater, Prewitt, and Thoreau before reaching the Continental Divide.
+As you continue your journey westward from Grants, New Mexico on Route 66, you’ll head on out to several small villages including Milan, Bluewater, Prewitt, and Thoreau before reaching the Continental Divide.

 This 31.4-mile segment was designated as State Highway 6 in 1914 and a part of the National Old Trails Highway, a trans-regional road association that preceded the creation of the Federal highway system in 1926.